a-m4xwell/Angular-Tutorial/Notes.md

 Continue following the Tour Of Heroes Tutorial from here https://angular.io/tutorial/toh-pt1 At Edit the Hero

-Got up to part 4 of the tutorial https://angular.io/tutorial/toh-pt4 Next section is Show Messages
+Got up to part 5 of the tutorial https://angular.io/tutorial/toh-pt4 Just starting